ClassicConor/Lightspan-Adventures-Archive/README.md

 The Lightspan Partnership is an example of a strange blip in the history of video games, and I would like to see more people be interested in this niche part of gaming history.

+I cannot guarantee that everything that is documented is 100% accurate, although I make a strong attempt for accuracy.

 - What's my progress?

 I will probably not be keeping track of every single section that I have completed in this at all times, but I hope to update it every now and again to reflect my progress.